Debiased inference for a covariate-adjusted regression function: Additional results from numerical studies

-Figure~\ref{fig:pointwise_coverage_500_2500} displays the empirical coverage of pointwise 95\% confidence intervals for sample sizes $n=500$ and $n = 2500$.
-The coverage of confidence intervals based on the local linear estimator do not improve when the sample size is larger.
-The coverage of the confidence intervals based on the debiased estimator are slightly lower for $n = 500$, and generally very close to 95\% when $n = 2500$.
+Figure~\ref{fig:pointwise_coverage_500_2500} displays the empirical coverage of pointwise 95\% confidence intervals for sample sizes $n=500, 1000$ and $n = 2500$.
+The coverage of confidence intervals based on the local linear estimator does not improve when the sample size is larger.
+On the other hand, the coverage of the confidence intervals based on the debiased estimator are slightly lower for $n = 500$, and generally very close to 95\% when $n = 2500$.
+The coverage accuracy is particularly good when at least one of the nuisance estimators is based on a correctly specified parametric model.
+On the other hand, we observe slightly worse coverage near the boundary when only conditional density is correctly specified and is based on SuperLearner.

+Figure~\ref{fig:pointwise_ci_width_supp} displays the median length of pointwise 95\% confidence intervals for two sample sizes, $n=500, 1000$ and $n=2500$.
+We observe that the widths of the confidence intervals are generally comparable between local linear estimators and the debiased estimators when the plug-in method is used, indicating that the bias correction has a relative minor impact on confidence interval widths.
+When undersmoothing is used, the confidence intervals widen and align with the debiased local linear estimators obtained through LOOCV bandwidth selection procedures.
+Comparatively, the confidence intervals based on the debiased local linear estimator with the plug-in method exhibit narrower widths than those of the local linear estimator with undersmoothing.
+This gap widens as the sample size $n$ increases, as undersmoothing results in a suboptimal convergence rate.

-Figure~\ref{fig:pairwise_coverage_500_2500} displays the empirical coverage of confidence intervals for the causal effect $\theta_0(a) - \theta_0(0.5)$ based for sample sizes $n=500$ and $n = 2500$.
-The conclusion is similar to the case with $n=1000$; the confidence intervals based on the asymptotic independence are conservative when the distance between the evaluation points is small.
+Figures~\ref{fig:pairwise_coverage_500_2500} and ~\ref{fig:pairwise_coverage_500_2500_ml} display the empirical coverage of confidence intervals for the causal effect $\theta_0(a) - \theta_0(0.5)$ based for sample sizes $n=500, 1000$ and $n = 2500$.
+The conclusion is similar to the case with $n=1000$ from the main text; the confidence intervals based on the asymptotic independence are conservative when the distance between the evaluation points is small.
 This is still a problem at $n=2500$.
-The influence function-based confidence intervals perform well.
+The influence function-based confidence intervals perform particularly well when nuisance function is estimated based on parametric models as seen in Figure~\ref{fig:pairwise_coverage_500_2500}.
+The conclusion for SuperLearner-based methods are similar except that the influence function-based confidence intervals based on the plug-in bandwidth selection overcover when the outcome regression is misspecified.

+Figures~\ref{fig:uniform_coverage-supp} displays the empirical coverage of the uniform confidence bands over $\mathcal{A}_0 = [0,1.0]$ obtained from nuisance estimators based on parametric models and SuperLearner.
+The coverage accuracy of uniform bands does not show a significant difference between parametric and data-adaptive nuisance estimators.
+The plug-in bandwidth selection performs well for sample sizes greater than $1000$ while methods based on cross-validation show slight undercoverage for large sample sizes.